AA Ignition - Please note this programme is currently suspended

 Visit the NZ Transport Agency website.

-Yes.
-If you hold a valid overseas drivers licence or an International Driving Permit, you can drive in New Zealand for a maximum of 12 months.
+Yes, if you hold a valid overseas driver licence.
+If your overseas licence is not in English then you are required to also have an International Driving Permit.
+You can drive in New Zealand for a maximum of 12 months.

 Driving Lesson Vehicles